QuestCraftPlusPlus/QuestCraft/README.md

 Secondly, you must install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com/setup-howto)** and follow the necessary steps to connect your Quest.
 Drag and drop the APK, and wait for it to install.

 Next, open your headset's QuestCraft launcher (through Unknown Sources.)
 Be sure to grant all requested permissions.
-Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download (aproxx.
-10 minutes, dependant on internet speed.)
-(You must do this for each specific version to play that version!)
+Once you're done, you'll follow the on-screen prompts to enter your Minecraft login details, then press play and wait for all of the files to download. (aproxx.
+10 minutes, dependent on internet speed) (You must do this for each specific version to play that version!)
 While it downloads, do not take off your headset as it may cause files to stop transfering.

 **NOTE: You may encounter crashes when downloading your selected MC version, ESPECIALLY on v53 and later.
 This is because Meta can't fix memory leaks, for some reason.
 Don't fret; launch the app again, press play again, and the download will continue where it left of before the crash.
 If it continues, please keep trying.
 If, after 4 attempts, you still are not loaded in, please visit the support channel of the [QuestCraft Discord](https://discord.gg/questcraft)**